 Learn something new

-Although many benefits of learning a new skill are obvious, there will always be benefits to you that you haven’t predicted.
-If you constantly build your knowledge and skills, the amount of wisdom you can draw upon will be absolutely incredible.
+Although there are many apparent benefits of learning a new skill, there will always be some benefits that you may never have anticipated.
+If you constantly learn new skills and try to take in as much as possible, the amount of wisdom you can draw upon later will be absolutely incredible.
 Carve out time for all the things you always wished to do or to learn – pursue a sport, learn the skill of photography, a new language or baking.
 Incorporating one enjoyable activity into your week will go a long way towards alleviating any blues.